-Mekdad to Al Mayadeen: The US Is the Biggest Violator of the UN Charter
+Al-Miqdad to Al Mayadeen: US is the biggest violator of the UN Charter

-Syrian Foreign Minister Faisal Mekdad told Al Mayadeen that Syria has no trust in the intentions of the Western countries, which supported Washington in besieging the Syrian people.
+Syrian Foreign Minister Faisal al-Miqdad told Al Mayadeen that Syria has no trust in the intentions of the Western countries, which supported Washington in besieging the Syrian people.

-Syrian Foreign Minister Faisal Meqdad considered the United States as the biggest violator of the United Nations Charter and Human Rights, arguing that if Washington abides by the charter, many wars would end.
+Syrian Foreign Minister Faisal al-Miqdad considered the United States as the biggest violator of the United Nations Charter and Human Rights, arguing that if Washington abides by the charter, many wars would end.

 In an interview for Al Mayadeen, in light of his presence at the United Nations General Assembly, he added that Biden's administration is still new and should prove its commitment to the United Nations Charter.